 - whether you are covered if you travel overseas

-You can choose from a number of health insurance companies in the UK, including:
+You can choose from a number of insurance companies, including:

 Your health insurance premium will be affected by: